 - Diversification: Copy trading enables investors to diversify their portfolios by following multiple traders with different strategies and risk profiles.

-- Time-saving: Copy trading automates the investment process, saving time for investors who may not have the time or expertise to actively manage their portfolios.
+- Time-saving: Copy trading automates the investment process, saving time for investors who may not have the time or expertise to manage their portfolios actively.

 - Community and support: Many copy trading platforms have social features that allow investors to connect with other traders, share ideas, and learn from each other’s experiences.